-In fact, there are few scholars who questions the use of “east” in that verse for in Hebrew text the word used is “urim” usually translated “lights” or “fires” in some English translations.
+In fact, there are few scholars who question the use of “east” in that verse for in Hebrew text the word used is “urim” usually translated “lights” or “fires” in some English translations.

 For example, in King James Version, a translation I believed Eli Soriano use most of the time in his Bible expositions, it uses “fires” rather than “east”: “Wherefore glorify ye the LORD in the fires, even the name of the LORD God of Israel in the isles of the sea.”
 (Isa 24:15 KJV)

 No wonder why Eli Soriano used the NIV translation for Isaiah 24:15 in his article rather than his favorite KJV because it serves his tastes and do him a favor.

 The “earth” According to the Biblical Context:

 Another point we need to consider is the term “earth” mentioned in the whole chapter of Isaiah 24.
 It occurs about 16 times in the NIV translation.
 In the original Hebrew, the word translated “earth” here should be rendered more accurately as “land”.

 The more usual meaning of הארץ “the earth” in Isaiah is of a particular territory or space in which someone lives or over which someone reigns.
 In the Near East, for Israel, “the land” was essentially the territory that faced the eastern Mediterranean Sea.
 This included Palestine/Syria and the wings in Mesopotamia in the northeast and Egypt/Ethiopia in the south.
 In that setting “the land,” “the world,” and “civilization” were terms that were much nearer to each other than the three terms would be today.
 They all meant in that time the area of Palestine-Syria and Mesopotamia and Egypt.